pb111/Naive-Bayes-Classification-Project/README.md

 ## 7. The problem statement

 In this project, I try to make predictions where the prediction task is to determine whether a person makes over 50K a year.
 I implement Naive Bayes Classification with Python and Scikit-Learn.

 To answer the question, I build a Naive Bayes classifier to predict whether a person makes over 50K a year.
-I have used the **Census income** data set for this project.
+I have used the **Adult Data Set** for this project.
 I have downloaded this dataset from the UCI Machine Learning Repository website.

 The data set can be found at the following url:-